-The plan sets binding rules and regulations for authorities, mainly with regard to licensing procedures and approval of investments and activities.
+The plan sets binding rules and regulations for authorities, with regard to sectoral planning, to investigations and to licensing procedures and and sets a frame for investments and other activities.

 4.1.3.
 Area covered

 The planning area covers the German EEZ in the North and Baltic Sea, though does not include the charted area showing the northern approaches to the ports of Świnoujście and Szczecin and anchorage no. 3 because of contradictory legal opinions.
 According to German opinion this area is part of the German EEZ, whereas in relation to Poland no rights or sovereign powers are exercised.
 According to Polish opinion this area is part of the Polish territorial sea.